 To dry, I laid them out on trays.
 The balls took a lot longer to dry then I thought they would.
 I would suggest allowing about a week for the seed balls to fully dry.

 Depending on the size of the ball and how much water is left in it they can take quite some time to fully dry.
 They will be quite hard when they are done.

 Once they are dry, you can wrap your seed ball up in a piece of tissue paper, or simply a string.
-We then attached a note for the seed ball that the children thought was cute.
+We then attached a note to the seed ball.

 A link to the FREE printable copy of the note is available at the bottom of this post.
 You can hole punch the note and then attach it to the string/ wrapping on the seed ball.

-To use the seed bomb, simply dig a small hole in the ground, and plant the ball.
+To use the seed paper ball, simply dig a small hole in the ground, and plant the ball.
 You don’t need to bury the ball deep and it is best to follow the instructions for the type of flower you included in your seed ball.

 Make sure to water generously and take care of your seeds.

 Soon you will see your plant begin to sprout!

 I love the fact that these seed balls are made of recycled paper and hand made by children.